plone-ve/medialog.mobilethemeOne/README.rst

 Usage
 =====

-A theme intended for use with mobile theming control panel (`zettwerk.mobiletheming`_).
+A theme intended for use with mobile theming control panel (``zettwerk.mobiletheming``).

+You probably want to use the theme like this:

+- install ``zettwerk.mobiletheming`` package

+- install ``medialog.mobilethemeOne`` package

+- go to the mobile theming control panel and choose which url that should have the mobile theme.

+- It is of course possible to enable the theme in diazo theme control panel and use it as a regular theme

+When you want to edit the theme, you should do this on the file system.
+If you duplicate it TTW, the overridden templates will not be used.

 Contribute